sbergercnmc/duonovo/README.md

 “Genome in a Bottle” annotated “Problematic Regions”, as these have higher false positive rates in our evaluation.
-We also recommend careful evaluation of variants in haplotype blocks with more than 1 *de novo* variant classification as we have found that these also may include more false positives.
-Finally, we note that variants which are absent from gnomAD have a higher pretest probability of being *de novo* and thus *duoNovo* has a higher positive predictive value for these rare variants.
+We also recommend careful evaluation of variants in haplotype blocks with more than 1 *de novo* variant classification as we have found that these also tend to be false positives.
+Finally, we note that variants which are absent from gnomAD have a higher prior probability of being *de novo* and thus the positive predictive value of *duoNovo* for these variants is higher.

 ### *duoNovo* performance